zzzprojects/docs/entityframework.net/pages/TBD/troubleshooting/specified-property-not-supported.md

 ## Exception: The specified type member '[ColumnName]' is not supported in LINQ to Entities Exception

 Entity Framework can't filter data based on a property on the server side which is not a part of the table schema.
-It means that Entity Framework can't convert not mapped a property to SQL.
+It means that Entity Framework can't convert a property that is not mapped to SQL.

 The following example is trying to filter the customers on TotalInvoices, but the TotalInvoices property is not mapped to database.